zio/zio-connect/docs/couchbase-connector.md

 libraryDependencies += "dev.zio" %% "zio-connect-couchbase" % "@VERSION@"
 ```

-How to use it ?
+How to use it?
 -----

 All available CouchbaseConnector combinators and operations are available in the package object `zio.connect.couchbase`, you only
-need to import `zio.connect.couchbase._`
+need to import `zio.connect.couchbase._` to get started.

 The couchbase connector presumes you already have a couchbase cluster to connect to, and uses the official java client under the hood.
-You can provide a cluster connection in the usual way and wrap it in a ZIO Layer, typically something like this:
+You can provide a cluster connection in the usual way and wrap it in a `ZLayer`, typically something like this:

 ```scala
 import com.couchbase.client.java.Cluster